MileHacker Logo

 Local Souk

-The Souk is an excellent location to find fresh produce, spices, dates, and local snacks.
+The Souk is a great location to locate fresh fruits and vegetables, spices, dates, and local snacks.

 You can purchase ingredients to prepare your own meals if your accommodation allows.